Yiyun-Liang/Algorithms/interview/tips.md

   - y intercept = a.y - slope * a.x  -> y=mx+b -> b = y-mx
 - completely vertical line have infinite slope, be careful

+##### General

+- subarray: contiguous subarray?
+- subsequent: elements whose subscripts are increasing in the original sequence
+- subset: any possible combinations of original set